ngeor/blog/_posts/2015/2015-09-07-recording-animated-gifs-in-ubuntu.md

 tags: []
 ---

 Last week I wanted to do a small screen recording on my Ubuntu desktop and save it as an animated gif.
 I tried <a href="https://screentogif.codeplex.com/">ScreenToGif</a> but that didn’t work in Ubuntu, it threw an exception when I pressed the record button.
-I found a good solution in this <a href="http://askubuntu.com/questions/107726/how-to-create-animated-gif-images-of-a-screencast">askubuntu</a> question and I'm building on top of it to make it as easy as right clicking on a video file.<!--more-->
+I found a good solution in this <a href="http://askubuntu.com/questions/107726/how-to-create-animated-gif-images-of-a-screencast">askubuntu</a> question and I'm building on top of it to make it as easy as right clicking on a video file.

-<h2 id="overview-and-software-required">Overview and software required</h2>
+## Overview and software required

 There are three basic steps in this process:
 <ul>